DasunNethsara-04/cs50/Week 1/README.md

 ########
 ```

-3. In a file called mario.c in a folder called mario-more, implement a program in C that recreates that pyramid, using hashes (#) for bricks, as in the below:
+3. In a file called `mario.c` in a folder called `mario-more`, implement a program in C that recreates that pyramid, using hashes (#) for bricks, as in the below:

 ```bash
    #  #